durinashan/Celty/docs/QUICKSTART.md

 Other than that, you're done!

 ## Done~
+by default, Celty expects there to be a `celty` user that has read permissions to `/usr/local/` and write permissions to `/usr/local/etc/celty`.
+Celty will attempt to run as that user whenever it is daemonized.

+To change the user, either rebuild Celty with a new default or if you are using `systemd` change the `User` field.

 Once you have it built and installed, the modules, documentation, example configurations are all installed, as well as if your platform has a start script like `systemd` or the FreeBSD `rc.d` system that will also be installed.

 So for any `systemd` platform, after the install you can just do the following: